kadenn/clothing-data-scraper/README.md

 # clothing-data-scraper
-An example web-spider written in Python and using scrapy-splash.
+An example web-spider written in Python using scrapy-splash.

 ## How to test this?